thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 ### Server

 This subsection specifies the target OPC-UA server and how the gateway interacts with it.
-It includes the server’s URL, name, timeout settings, scan intervals, and the option to use either subscriptions or polling to monitor data nodes.
+It includes the server’s URL, timeout settings, scan intervals, and the option to use either subscriptions or polling to monitor data nodes.

 {% include /templates/iot-gateway/opcua-connector/opcua-basic-section.md %}